Computer history - 1978

 New computer products and services introduced in 1978

-IBM announced the mid-range IBM System/38, a general purpose computer that incorporates new semiconductor technology.
-The System/38 is the only commercial computer with a built-in relational database.
+IBM announced the mid-range IBM System/38, a general-purpose computer incorporating new semiconductor technology.
+The System/38 was the only commercial computer with a built-in relational database.

 IBM announced the 8100 Information System.

 IBM released the 3730 Distributed Office Communication System

 IBM released the Electronic Typewriter Models 50 and 60, both using microprocessors to provide electronic control of certain typing tasks.